-The diet of Keto started gaining popularity because of the Atkins diet (which is a low carb, high protein diet).
+The diet Keto started gaining popularity because of the Atkins diet (which is a low carb, high protein diet).
 The Atkins diet was a big hit in the United States.
 In 1972, Dr. Atkins published his famous book “Dr. Atkins Diet Revolution”.
 This study caused a huge debate in medical health society.
-Dr. Atkins study essentially stated that eating less carbohydrates creates more weight loss, and without causing hunger.
+Dr. Atkins’s study essentially stated that eating fewer carbohydrates creates more weight loss, and without causing hunger.
 Fast forward a few decades and everyone knows about the Atkins diet.
 In terms of social recognition, few have played a bigger part in spreading the “Keto” diet than Dr. Atkins

 As we mentioned in a few other posts, the benefits of the Keto diet are quickly noticed.
 When we replace incoming carbs with fats, the body essentially goes into a frenzy.
 Our body then begins to use the stored fat in our system for energy.
 This is the actual metabolic process called “ketosis”.
 Typically, we do not reach a state of ketosis for about 3-4 days.
 Once in a state of ketosis, we may feel a few symptoms such as:

 Types of Keto Diets

 This type of Keto is for very specific meal planning.
 Although it is strict, it is a positive way to enter ketosis quickly and ensure rapid weight loss.

 Modified Keto is for people who want to ease into the process.
 It will still land you in a state of ketosis, but it is more flexible and easier to maintain initially.

 The modified Atkins diet allows for more protein.
 In fact, the total consumption of protein is unlimited.
 However, fats must be maintained a 5% to see the total benefits.